zakkak/workspace-grid/Readme.md

   workspaces.
 The sidebar can be collapsed to the side of the screen if it becomes too wide so that you then hover your mouse over it to uncollapse it.

-- Whether to use relative navigation (instead of absolute) for workspaces

-  When using relative navigation you always stay within current row of desktops.

-  e.g.
-  When you have 20 desktops (2 rows) and you're on desktop 15 and press Ctrl+2 (navigate to workspace 2), it actually switches to workspace 12 (opposed to workspace 2 if relative workspace navigation is not enabled).

 ---